-To complete the fresh air installation, you will need a 4" insulated flexible pipe.
-Use the length required for your installation while respecting the maximum length of 30 ft (9 m).
-To avoid condensation, it is recommended to use an insulated pipe long enough and containing a "P-Trap" loop.
+\For a pipe length less than 20 ft, use a 4" pipe diameter.
+For a pipe length of more than 20ft, or having more than two deviations, use a 6" pipe diameter.
+The maximum pipe length is 30 ft (9 m).
+To avoid condensation, it is recommended to use an insulated pipe long enough and containing a "P-Trap".
 This configuration can be found inside the chase, but must at all times maintain clearances to combustibles.